A gambrel or barn style roof is simply a gable roof with a change in slope partway

 or override the defaults by locking one or the other and entering the desired measurement.

-note: The default heel for gambrel is 1/2 of the lower rafter plumb cut height.
+Note: The default heel for gambrels is 1/2 of the lower rafter plumb cut height.

-Supported (Raised) option is selected.
-Enter the height of the upper fascia in the
+the Raised option is selected.
+Enter the size of the upper fascia board